hillinfo/hillinfo/README.md

 # Home

+About

+work, having worked largely in the software industry in Europe as part of various professional projects :tags: open source, erp, article.

+© hi-ll

+More.

    index
     ├── About
     ├── Blog

-About

-The main content here is related to work, having worked largely in the software industry in Europe as part of various professional projects :tags: open source, erp, article.

-More.

-© hi-ll

 Blog